alexanderlhicks/VAMS/Hyperledger-Fabric/readme.txt

 On the four peer machines, run agent.sh, dp.sh, user.sh and auditor.sh to start a peer instance for each organization.
 To start the ordering service, run docker-compose -f kafka-compose.yaml to start the Kafka Zookeeper service, then run orderer.sh to start the kafka broker.

-Once everything peer and the ordering service is up and running, run setup.sh to connect the peers to the channel, install and instantiate the chaincode.
+Once everything peer and the ordering service is up and running, run setup.sh from the client machine to connect the peers to the channel, install and instantiate the chaincode.
 The network is now setup, and you are free to start making transactions.

 Transactions can be sent from the client, the following is an example request that invokes the "req" function in the chaincode:
 PEER_ID=agent \